lana-hua/CS210_FinalProject/README.md

 # *Relationship Between Consumerism, Sustainability, and Global Warming*

 This project aims to observe the sustainability of countries around the world using datasets from Kaggle and our world dataset website.
-We will do this by focusing on the productino of Milk, Meat, Coffee, and overall Co2 emissions.
+We will do this by focusing on the production of Milk, Meat, Coffee, and overall Co2 emissions.
-The model will help idenity which country needs to improve their preventative measures.
+The model will help identify which country needs to improve their preventative measures.

 $~$